PsVenom/Aurora/README.md

-project_name
+Aurora
 ==============================

-A novel text-to-image generation paradigm using CLIP and StyleGAN to generate images.
+Aurora is a novel text-to-image generation paradigm using CLIP and StyleGAN to generate images.
 The model uses  unique training paradigm for latent vector guidance
+Unlike other models that use CLIP guidance to modify the already-generated image produced by StyleGAN, this paradigm integrates the CLIP model directly into the model pipeline.
+This model is currently under research, but this repository can be used and tested as is.
+You can use the model in the following notebook:

 Project Organization
 ------------